Officer sees crying girl at Mardi Gras parade, gives her up-close encounter with riders

 NOPD officer Walter Edmond said he saw seven-year-old Malaysia Edwards crying b/c she couldn’t catch any beads at Zulu.
 So, he picked her up from behind the barricade and carried her to a float!
 Video by Chris Granger #love #life #police #children #goodvibes #mardigras @NOPDNews pic.twitter.com/0qVHjAwUBs— Chris Granger (@chris_granger) March 5, 2019

-After the girl finished collecting a plethora of throws from one of the stopped float, Edmond brought her back to her family with a smile on her face.
+After the girl finished collecting a plethora of throws from one of the stopped floats, Edmond brought her back to her family with a smile on her face.

 NOPD later praised Edmond on social media for his kind gesture.